 Agility is an exciting and unique centre, with two ninja warrior style obstacle courses catering for the whole family.
 They also have fitness classes, parkour and a lovely cafe, The Shack.
 Visit the Agility York website for more info and to book.

 If bowling’s your thing, Tenpin York is the place.
 A classic bowling alley for the whole family, there are 28 lanes to choose from, as well as arcade games, laser quest and birthday party options.
 Visit the Tenpin York website

 3. Swimming at York Sport

 With a 25 metre pool and small training pool, York Sport is very popular with families in York looking to swim.
 They have Little Vikings Award-winning swimming lessons and host birthday parties too.
 Visit the York Sport website for more info.
-Energise is also a popular choice for families in York looking for swimming, climbing, netball, hockey and much more.
+Energise and York Leisure Centre are also popular choices for families in York looking for swimming, climbing, netball, hockey and much more.

 Please note that things are changing fast due to the coronavirus pandemic.
 Please always check opening hours, prices and other details before you travel, and always pre-book where necessary.